jhertel/Consent-O-Matic/README.md

 ### Hide

-This action sets css class 'ConsentOMatic-CMP-Hider' on the DOM selection.
-The default css rules will then set opacity to 0 on the element.
+This action sets CSS class 'ConsentOMatic-CMP-Hider' on the DOM selection.
+The default CSS rules will then set opacity to 0 on the element.

 Example:
 ```json